 English Curriculum Overview

-At Thornton Primary School, we understand that writing is a key part of the curriculum; we’re ambitious about what all children can achieve and strive to create exciting and stimulating writing opportunities for all children.
+At Thornton Primary School, we understand that writing is an essential part of the curriculum; we’re ambitious about what all children can achieve, and we strive to create exciting and stimulating writing opportunities for all children.
 We use peers, other classes and the local community as an audience.
 We aim to ensure that all children leave our school with a passion for writing and a high level of English knowledge and skills that they can apply in a variety of subjects and situations.

 Lancashire Unit Summaries

 Writing, throughout school, is linked to the Lancashire Unit Summaries.
 Our writing curriculum is carefully planned to ensure that it maps out a progression of knowledge and skills linked to National Curriculum guidelines.
 A range of genres, increasing in breadth in Key Stage Two, are taught in all year groups.
 These include both fiction and non-fiction text types.

 We teach writing in two specific phases; reading and writing

 It is vital to create a level of excitement when learning about a new genre so that all children are fully engaged in what they are going to learn about.
 Children always study high quality texts so they can learn to understand the context, audience and purpose of writing and identify features within a range of genres.
 This enables children to then achieve the desired effect on the reader.
 A high importance is placed on learning and understanding new vocabulary throughout both the reading and writing phase.

 New content is explored and created to provide children with the tools and ideas to produce high quality writing.
 A range of strategies are used to allow children to rehearse the new content and then to plan for writing.

 Editing, improving and presenting.